Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 But instead, it’s buried in journals and whispered by researchers.
 So let me say it louder:

-You were built for this.
+You are not helpless in any way shape or form, you were built for this.

 Read the study published in Nature Reviews Immunology, which shows how light affects everything from immune cell migration to cytokine balance.
 Or this PubMed article on the UVB-triggered production of defensins in keratinocytes.
 Or just…go outside and see how you feel.